Researchers Create 'Psychedelic' Stickers That Confuse AI Image Recognition - Slashdot

 Now that I think about it, I would be curious how the AI would handle a jumble photo, and be able to identify all the stuff in the picture?

-Actual Intelligence (Score:2)
+Actual Intelligence (Score:3, Interesting)

 Re: (Score:2)